Observation of dislocation bound states and skin effects in non-Hermitian Chern insulators: Results and Discussion

-\emph{Observations of NHDS and D-NHSE}.~We begin our investigation by examining the dislocation bound states in the Hermitian limit ($\vb{h} = \vb{0}$).
+We begin our investigation by examining the dislocation bound states in the Hermitian limit ($\vb{h} = \vb{0}$).
 Figure~\ref{fig:2} displays the experimental results for both the ${\rm M}$ and $\Gamma $ phases.
 The measured complex energy spectra and corresponding right eigenstates exhibit excellent agreement with theoretical predictions.
-Namely, only the ${\rm M}$ phase hosts mid-gap dislocation states as ${\bf K}\cdot {\bf b}=\pm \pi$ (nontrivial) around the defect core therein, whereas the $\Gamma$ phase is devoid of such defect modes for which ${\bf K}\cdot {\bf b}=0$ (trivial)~\cite{Ran2009OnedimensionalTopologicallyProtected, JuricicPRL2012, SlagerNatPhys2012}.
-The right eigenstate weight at the $n$-th unit cell is defined as $\Psi_n^\mathrm{R} = \sum_m \Bigl(\abs{\psi_{m,\mathrm{A}}^\mathrm{R}}^2 + \abs{\psi_{m,\mathrm{B}}^\mathrm{R}}^2\Bigr),$ where the index $m$ sums over either the two states near zero energy corresponding to the dislocation states [Figs.~\ref{fig:2}(b) and~\ref{fig:2}(g)] or all states [Figs.~\ref{fig:2}(c),~\ref{fig:2}(e),~\ref{fig:2}(h), and~\ref{fig:2}(j)].
-In this notation, $\psi_{m,\xi}^\mathrm{R}$ denotes the right eigenstate for the $m$th state at site $\xi$ within the unit cell, with $\xi={\rm A}, {\rm B}$.
+Namely, only the M phase (Fig.~\ref{fig:2}A) hosts mid-gap dislocation states as ${\bf K}\cdot {\bf b}=\pm \pi$ (nontrivial) around the defect core therein, whereas the $\Gamma$ phase (Fig.~\ref{fig:2}D) is devoid of such defect modes for which ${\bf K}\cdot {\bf b}=0$ (trivial)~\cite{Ran2009OnedimensionalTopologicallyProtected, JuricicPRL2012, SlagerNatPhys2012}.
+The right eigenstate weight at the $n$-th unit cell is defined as $\Psi_n^\mathrm{R} = \sum_m \Bigl(\abs{\psi_{m,n,\mathrm{a}}^\mathrm{R}}^2 + \abs{\psi_{m,n,\mathrm{b}}^\mathrm{R}}^2\Bigr),$ where the index $m$ sums over either the two states near zero energy corresponding to the dislocation states (Fig.~\ref{fig:2}B) or all states (Figs.~\ref{fig:2}C and~\ref{fig:2}E).
+In this notation, $\psi_{m,n,\xi}^\mathrm{R}$ denotes the right eigenstate for the $m$th state at site $\xi$ within the $n$th unit cell, with $\xi={\rm a}, {\rm b}$.
 Notably, PBCs are imposed in Fig.~\ref{fig:2} to suppress midgap edge states, thereby enhancing the visibility of dislocation states.
-SM shows corresponding results under OBCs~\cite{SM}.

-As illustrated in Fig.~\ref{fig:2}(a), two distinct midgap states are clearly observed in the ${\rm M}$ phase, with their spatial profiles localized at the dislocation cores, see Fig.~\ref{fig:2}(b).
-The dislocation modes are separated from the bulk states, see Fig.~\ref{fig:2}(c).
-By contrast, the $\Gamma$ phase reveals only bulk eigenstates, with no midgap energies detected, see Figs.~\ref{fig:2}(d) and~\ref{fig:2}(e).
-These findings are consistent with the theoretical prediction that a Hermitian Chern insulator hosting a dislocation supports zero-energy states only in the ${\rm M}$ phase, where the first Chern number $C=-1$ \cite{JuricicPRL2012}, see also Figs.~\ref{fig:2}(f)-~\ref{fig:2}(j).
+SI Appendix Figs.~S21 and S23 show corresponding results under OBCs.
+As illustrated in Fig.~\ref{fig:2}A, two distinct midgap states are clearly observed only in the ${\rm M}$ phase, with their spatial profiles localized at the dislocation cores, see Fig.~\ref{fig:2}B. The dislocation modes are separated from the bulk states, see Fig.~\ref{fig:2}C. By contrast, the $\Gamma$ phase reveals only bulk eigenstates, with no midgap energies detected, see Figs.~\ref{fig:2}D1 and~\ref{fig:2}E1.
+These findings are consistent with the theoretical prediction that a Hermitian Chern insulator hosting a dislocation supports zero-energy states only in the ${\rm M}$ phase, where the first Chern number $C=-1$ \cite{JuricicPRL2012}, see also Figs.~\ref{fig:2}D2 and~\ref{fig:2}E2.